 NMFS considered whether other alternatives could meet the purpose and need and support the Lamont-Doherty's activities.
-We considered an alternative that would allow for the issuance of an Authorization with no required mitigation or monitoring but eliminated that Alternative from consideration, as it would not be in compliance with the MMPA and therefore would not meet the purpose and need.
-For that reason, we do not analyze this alternative further in this document.
+We describe these Alternatives here and have eliminated them from further consideration and analysis because they do not meet the purpose and need for the proposed action.

-Alternate Survey Timing: This measure would require Lamont-Doherty to conduct research after the winter season.
+- 1) Issuance of an Authorization with No Mitigation and Monitoring: We considered an alternative that would allow for the issuance of an Authorization with no required mitigation or monitoring but eliminated this Alternative from consideration, as it would not be in compliance with the MMPA.
+For that reason, we do not analyze this alternative further in this document. - 2) Alternate Survey Timing: This measure would require Lamont-Doherty to conduct research after the winter season.
 However, this alternative failed to meet the statutory and regulatory requirements of the MMPA for an Authorization, as Lamont-Doherty did not request nor submit an application (i.e., under the MMPA the Secretary shall issue an Authorization upon request) to conduct the seismic survey at an alternate time.
+For this reason, we do not analyze this alternative further in this document.